The page has been translated by Gen AI.

 • Duplicate URLs cannot be registered.

-Org Creation PossibleSelect whether to allow creation of new Github Organizations in the tenant or project group.
+Whether Org creation is possibleChoose whether to enable the creation of a new Github Organization in this tenant/project group.

 Table.
 SCM Repository Input Items